marle3003/mokapi/docs/javascript-api/javascript.md

 ---
-title: Mokapi Javascript API
+title: Javascript API
 description: Provides the documentation of the Mokapi Javascript API.
 ---
-# Mokapi Javascript API
+# Javascript API

 The list of Mokapi's Javascript modules usable to extend Mokapi's behavior.
 To learn how Mokapi imports modules, see [Modules](/docs/javascript-api/modules.md).